India’s opposition says will challenge Muslim properties bill in top court

 “It is very much part of the BJP’s deliberate strategy to keep our society in a state of permanent polarisation,” she said, referring to Modi’s right-wing Bharatiya Janata Party.

-On Friday, Congress leader Jairam Ramesh said the party “will very soon be challenging in the Supreme Court the constitutionality of the Waqf (Amendment) Bill, 2024“, as the proposal is called.
+On Friday, Congress leader Jairam Ramesh said the party “will very soon be challenging in the Supreme Court the constitutionality of the Waqf (Amendment) Bill, 2024“, as the proposal is officially called.

 “We are confident and will continue to resist all assaults of the Modi government on the principles, provisions, and practices that are contained in the Constitution of India,” Ramesh posted on X.